This free public forum presented by faculty members and student organizations in the

 By Harry G. Frankfurt

-of humbug are distinct from lying.
+the related concept of humbug are distinct from lying.
 He argues that bullshitters misrepresent themselves to their audience not as liars do, that is, by deliberately making false claims about what is true.
-In fact, bullshit need not be untrue at all.
+In fact, bullshit need not be untrue at

 Hardcover: 67 pages